What is an IPO and how does it work?

 The regulations surrounding a public company also requires them to disclose all relevant financial information, as well as an analysis of their strengths, weaknesses and any future opportunities and challenges.
 This information is published in earnings reports, which companies publish quarterly or annually.

-An IPO works through a series of steps that a company has to take in order to sell new shares to the public for the first time.
+The IPO process is the steps a company has to take in order to sell new shares to the public for the first time.
 The whole process can take anywhere from six months to a year and can be delayed longer if there are any issues or if the firm decides not to list.

 The entire process can be somewhat complex due to the number of legal requirements involved, but put simply, the steps are:

 The first step for the company is to choose an investment bank that will advise them on the rest of the IPO process.
-Usually they’ll decide based on the bank’s reputation and previous distribution history – this gives an indication of how many institutional and individual investors the company can offer its shares to in the IPO.
+Usually they’ll make a decision based on the bank’s reputation and previous distribution history – this is how many institutional and individual investors they can sell to

 The underwriter will act as a broker between the company and investors, but they need to put all the legal arrangements in place before any shares can be sold.
-At this stage the underwriter will also begin the process of registering with the exchange and reaching out to investors with a prospectus of information about the company.
+At this stage the underwriter will also begin the process of registering with the exchange and reaching out to investors with the prospectus of information about the company

 Once the IPO has been approved by the exchange and an IPO date has been set, the company and underwriter will decide on the offer price and the number of shares that will be sold.
 The price will depend on the company’s capital raising goals and the condition of the market.
-IPOs are often under-priced initially to encourage investment, but sometimes companies will over-estimate the interest in their shares and price the stock too high, which is why share prices can change so much on the first trading day.
-All the money raised from the newly-issued shares will go directly to the company – with a slice taken out for the underwriter’s commission.
+IPOs are often under-priced initially to encourage investment, therefore share prices change so much on the first trading day.
+In an IPO, all the money raised from the newly-issued shares will go directly to the company – with a slice taken out for the underwriter’s commission

-After the IPO, the underwriter will have to provide analysts’ recommendations and carry out stabilisation.
-This process ensures there are no order imbalances, usually through buying up any excess shares.
-There is only a short amount of time for the underwriter to do this, otherwise it becomes price manipulation.
+After the IPO, the underwriter will have to provide analysts recommendations and carry out stabilisation – this ensures there are no order imbalances by buying up any excess shares.
+There is only a short amount of time for the underwriter to do this, otherwise it becomes price manipulation

 What does an IPO price mean?